 SLU-Madrid Welcomes New Billikens at Convocation

-SLU-Madrid extended an official welcome to the 158 newest members of our community — the Class of 2022, new transfer students and the third class of University of Delaware World Scholars — at the annual Convocation and Family Welcome.
+SLU-Madrid extended an official welcome to 230 new members of our community — the Class of 2025, new transfer students and the fifth class of University of Delaware World Scholars — at the annual Convocation and Family Welcome.
+A tradition on both of SLU's campuses, the ceremony marks and celebrates the entry of new students into the SLU-Madrid academic community.

-And, in a video recording, Pestello addressed the new students directly, urging them to each take advantage of the opportunity to receive a rigorous, values-based Jesuit education, serve a higher purpose and establish their own personal mission.
+He also urged students to each take advantage of the opportunity to receive a rigorous, values-based Jesuit education, serve a higher purpose and establish their own personal mission.